On compactifications of the SL(2,C) character varieties of punctured surfaces: Compactifications obtained from triangulations

 An admissible coloring $v\in \La$ is called {\bf indecomposable} whenever $v=v'+v''$, with $v',v''\in \La$, implies $v'=0$ or $v''=0$.
 Recall from (\ref{MC=Color}) that there is one-to-one correspondence between the set of multi-curves and admissible colorings $v\in \La$.
 Clearly, the generators of $\La$ are the indecomposable colorings and correspond to curves (i.e., multi-curves with only one component).
 The curves corresponding to indecomposable colorings will be called {\bf indecomposable curves}.
 We will characterize the set $\cC(\De)$ of indecomposable admissible colorings/curves. \\

 For each $v\in \La$, define the \textbf{support of} $v$ to be the positively-weighted/colored subgraph $\Gamma_v$ of $\Gamma$ consisting of the edges $e^\perp$ with $v_e>0$ and weighted/colored with $v_e\in \Z_+$.
-For each vertex $t\in \Gamma$, we say $v$ or $\Gamma_v$ has type $(a,b,c)$ at $t$ if none of the edges attached to $t$ is a loop and the colors of $v$ on the three edges attached to $t$ in $\Gamma$ are $a,b,c\in \Z_{\geq 0}$.
-If one of the edges attached to $t$ is a loop, we say $v$ has type $(a, 2\times b)$ at $t$ whenever $b$ is the color of the loop and $a$ is the color of the remaining edge.
-Note that by (\ref{admissible_e2}), $2\mid a+b+c$ in the first case and $2\mid a$ in the second case. {\it In particular, counting with multiplicity, the number of odd colors at each $t$ is even.}
+Each edge of $\Gamma$ has two ends, even if both ends of the edge lie at the same vertex.
+The ends of an edge inherits a coloring from the color of the edge.
+For each vertex $t\in \Gamma$, we say $v$ or $\Gamma_v$ has type $(a,b,c)$ at $t$ if the ends of the edges at $t$ in $\Gamma$ are assigned the colors $(a,b,c)$.
+Note that by (\ref{admissible_e2}), $2\!\mid\! a+b+c$; i.e., the number of odd colors at each $t$ is even.

-\bDf{barbell-tree} We say a weighted/colored subgraph $G$ of $\Gamma$ is a \textbf{barbell tree} if $G$ is connected, the triples of colors at each vertex $t$ are one of the followings \bEq{barbell-types} (2,2,2),\quad (2,2,0), \quad (2,1,1), \quad (2, 2\times 1),\quad (0,1,1), \quad (0,2\times 1),\quad (0,0,0), \eEq and the result of collapsing all the edges labeled $1$ is a tree. \eDf .1in
+\bDf{barbell-tree} We say a weighted/colored subgraph $G$ of $\Gamma$ is a \textbf{barbell tree} if $G$ is connected, the triples of colors at each vertex $t$ are one of the followings \bEq{barbell-types} (2,2,2),\quad (2,2,0), \quad (2,1,1),\quad (0,1,1), \quad (0,0,0), \eEq and the result of collapsing all the edges labeled $1$ is a tree. \eDf .1in

 Note that every barbell tree $G$ is the support graph of some admissible coloring $v\in \La$ because (\ref{admissible_e2}) is satisfied at any vertex $t$ of $\Gamma$.
 The terminology ``barbell tree" follows from the following geometric description of $G$.
 Since $\Gamma$ is trivalent and each vertex contains none or two edges colored with $1$, the set of edges of weight $1$ form a disjoint union of embedded circles (we call it {\bf bells}) in $\Gamma$.
 The rest of the edges in $G$ are colored with $2$ and each connected component of them is a tree that connects some of the bells.
 None of the edges colored by $2$ is a loop and every such edge is connected to another edge on both ends.
 If we collapse all the bells to vertices, we get a graph $\ov{G}$ which we require to be a tree.
 We say a bell is a leaf-bell if the corresponding vertex in $\ov{G}$ is a leaf.
-In other words, either that bell is the entire $G$ or it is connected to a single edge of weight $2$ at a vertex of type $(2,1,1)$ or $(2,2\times 1)$.
+In other words, either that bell is the entire $G$ or it is connected to a single edge of weight $2$ at a vertex of type $(2,1,1)$.
 Every barbell tree that includes a edge of weight $2$ has at least two leaf-bells.

 \bDf{simpleBB_dfn} We say $G$ is a \textbf{simple barbell tree} if is either a single bell (a cycle of $1$-colored edges) or it is a barbell, i.e., two bells attached by a chain of $2$-colored edges. \eDf